adriengivry/AnimationProgramming/README.md

 ![Screenshot of the application](Screenshots/Cover.png)

 ## What is this project about ?
 This project is a school project made in 5 days during my studies at ISART Digital.
-My goals this project are:
+My goals for this project are:
 - Learning how 3D animation (Skeletal animation in particular) can get implemented in a game engine
 - Understanding how to compute a 3D Animation using the CPU and the GPU (Hardware skinning)
 - Improving my skills in project architecture